Android-for-Python/Android-for-Python-Users/README.md

 	# use whatever required permission
 ```

-Note that the App class variable `self.dont_gc` delays garbage collection and it critically important.
+Note that the App class variable `self.dont_gc` delays garbage collection.
+It is critically important.

-Finally it is normal Android behavior that if a user denies permission, it may not be possible to grant that permission from the App.
-In this case the user must grant the permission from the Android Settings panel for the app.
+Finally, it is normal Android behavior that if a user denies permission, it may not be possible to grant that permission from the App.
+In this case, the user must grant the permission from the Android Settings panel for the app.

 # Buildozer and p4a